mthorning/matt-thorning.dev/src/pages/2019-03-02-css-in-js-2/index.md

 ---
 path: '/css-in-js-2'
-date: '2019-03-02T10:00:00'
+date: '2019-03-03T10:00:00'
 title: 'CSS in JS (part 2)'
-tags: ['javascript', 'css', 'tooling']
+tags: ['javascript', 'css', 'tooling', 'react']
 ---

 In my [last blog post](/css-in-js) I wrote about how I had started using [Emotion](https://github.com/emotion-js/emotion) instead of Sass.
-Initially I had started off by using Emotion's framework-agnostic package, but I have now switched to using the version which they created specifically for use with React because it adds some extra functionality which I liked the look of!
-As such, this post is going to be talking about React and I'm making the assumption that if you're reading it then you already know how to use React.
+Initially I was using Emotion's framework-agnostic package, but I have now switched to using the version which they created specifically for use with React because it adds some extra functionality which I liked the look of!
+This post is going to be about using Emotion with React, because of that, I'm going to be making the assumption that if you're reading this then you already know how to use React.

-You can install the package with NPM:
+Let's get started, you can install the package with NPM:
 ```
 npm install @emotion/core --save-dev
 ```